gs-gs/ktlg/README.md

 After installing the app:
  - Create a channel for the monitoring
  - Install and set up an app to monitor your service
- - Invite the ktlg bot to the channel using /invite @ktgl-int
+ - Invite the ktlg bot to the channel using /invite @ktlg-int
  - To associate this channel with a particular product and/or environment, direct message the bot and use the assign channel command
 ## Setting up a chat channel
 To facilitate two-way communication with the ktlg team directly through Slack:
  - Create a channel and invite the bot
- - Send a message in the channel with your full workspace prefix (as in the url) and the full channel name and request that the channel become a chat channel
+ - Post a message in the channel requesting that the channel become a chat channel

-   Dled: Not sure if you can get the bot to pull that info from the database of its active replications, or if it needs to be articulated.
-Also probably need a better method than "let us know using the channel", but it can be a placeholder